SteelSeries Aerox 3 Wireless Gen 2

 scroll wheel quality: 4.4, based on 7 reviews

-Scroll wheel quality is generally positive, with reviewers noting responsive scrolling, tactile feedback, and in some cases quieter or grippier revisions.
+Scroll wheel quality is mostly positive, with reviewers noting responsive scrolling, tactile bumps, and improved or quieter wheel feel.

 • 4.4